h3x311/dotline/src/content/blog/2024-05-18-Beancount.md

 ## Table of contents
 # Preface

-I want to structure the process of log money expense/income/debts.
+I want to structure the process of logging money expense/income/debts.
 Beancount has good reputation of it.

 # Setup